ksu-cs-textbooks/cis300/old book/markdown/index.md

 all of the topics covered; instead, students are expected to provide many of their own examples through the lab exercises (in most cases, solutions to these exercises will be provided to enrolled students following the lab).
-We assume the use of [Visual StudioÃ‚Â® Enterprise 2017](http://www.visualstudio.com/downloads/download-visual-studio-vs).
+We assume the use of [Visual Studio® Enterprise 2017](http://www.visualstudio.com/downloads/download-visual-studio-vs).

 All sections of this text are now complete, though revisions will